victorbecerragit/argo-minio/README.md

 # argo-minio

-Test mono repo to deploy minio Operator and Tenant with ArgoCD and directpv
+Test mono repo to deploy minio Operator, Tenant  and directpv with ArgoCD

+POC repository used to implemented customer production environment with minio Infrastructure MNMD (Multi-Node Multi-Drive)

 # The folder scripts contains: